zkemail/proof-of-twitter/README.md

 If you want to update the UI based on your own zkeys and contracts, please make the below changes:

 - Set the `VITE_CONTRACT_ADDRESS` in `packages/app/.env`.
 This is the address of the `ProofOfTwitter` contract.
 - Set `VITE_CIRCUIT_ARTIFACTS_URL` in `packages/app/.env` to the URL of the directory containing circuit artifacts (compressed partial zkeys, wasm, verifier, etc).

-`VITE_CIRCUIT_ARTIFACTS_URL` will be  AWS S3 bucket URL where the artifacts are uploaded.

-You can also run a local server in `circuits/build` directory and use that URL (you would need to move the `.wasm` file to the root of the build folder).
+You can run a local server in `circuits/build/artifacts` directory and use that URL or upload to S3 (or similar) and use that public URL/